AndrewJHart/yo-gurt-ng-generator/README.md

 > [Yeoman](http://yeoman.io) generator

-### First things first..

-This generator needs a catchy name - any suggestions?

 ## Getting Started

-### What is Yeoman?
+### What is Mason?

 Trick question.
 It's not a thing.
 It's this guy:

 ![](http://i.imgur.com/JHaAlBJ.png)

-Basically, he wears a top hat, lives in your computer, and waits for you to tell him what kind of application you wish to create.
+Basically, yeoman wears a top hat, lives in your computer, and waits for you to tell him what kind of application you wish to create.
+Yeoman and Mason are good friends and they work together to build out your application.

-Not every new computer comes with a Yeoman pre-installed.
-He lives in the [npm](https://npmjs.org) package repository.
-You only have to ask for him once, then he packs up and moves into your hard drive. *Make sure you clean up, he likes new and shiny things.*
+### Installation

+To get started first install Yeoman:

 ```bash
 npm install -g yo
 ```

-### Yeoman Generators

-Yeoman travels light.
-He didn't pack any generators when he moved in.
-You can think of a generator like a plug-in.
-You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.

-To install generator-rs-angular clone this repo:
+Then get Mason by cloning this repo:

 ```bash
 git clone git@github.com:AndrewJHart/generator-rs-angular.git